google/sxg-rs/cloudflare_worker/README.md

 1. Follow [these steps](../credentials/README.md#renew-certificate) to renew
    the certificate.
-1. Run `cargo run -p config-generator`.
+1. Run `cargo run -p tools -- gen-config`.
 1. Run `./publish.sh` to restart the worker.

 ## Uninstall